 You may like to go star watching on el Torcal or birdwatching in a nearby hide.
 The choice is yours when you plan a holiday here in Villa Castaño at the foot of El Torcal.

-The villa is perfectly located for enjoying a hiking holiday, and we will be happy to act as your guides to help you discover all the hidden tracks and organise a hiking week to suit your own personal preference and fitness level.
+The villa is perfectly located for enjoying a hiking holiday, and there are lots of well known and hidden tracks to suit your own personal preference and fitness level.
+Ask us more information.

 There are so many gorgeous cross country trails in this area, it’s easy to fill up a week of hiking without repeating a route.
 Many of the routes we take are not named so they can’t be looked up on the map unless you know where to look.